-As at the date of this report, the joint company secretaries of the Company are Mr. Xu Yi ("Mr. Xu") and Ms. Chan.
+As at the date of this report, the joint company secretaries of the Company are Mr. Xu Yi ("Mr. Xu") and Ms. Chan Tsz Yu ("Ms. Chan").

-Mr. Xu joined the Company and acts as a person-in-charge in office from September 2016 to April 2018, and has been appointed as a personnel of information disclosure of our Company since April 2018 and the joint company secretary of our Company since August 2018.
+Mr. Xu joined the Company and acts as a person-in-charge in office from September 2016 to April 2018, and has been appointed as a personnel of information disclosure of our Company since April 2018 and the joint company secretary of the Company since August 2018.
+For more details of Mr. Xu, please see the section headed "Biographical Details of the Directors, Supervisors and Senior Management".

-Ms. Chan is the assistant manager of SWCS Corporate Services Group (Hong Kong) Limited and appointed as the joint company secretary.
+Ms. Chan has been appointed as the joint company secretary of the Company since February 2021.
+Ms. Chan is an associate member of both the Hong Kong Chartered Governance Institute (formerly known as Hong Kong Institute of Chartered Secretaries) and the Chartered Governance Institute in the United Kingdom.
 Ms. Chan has the necessary qualifications and experience as required under Rule 3.28 and 8.17 of the Listing Rules.
 The main contact person of Ms. Chan in the Company is Mr. Xu.